iZucken/regex-ordering/README.md

 I hope I'll ever come around to testing an approach where I try to count power of infinities for the regular expressions and order them by that.
 Such solution will also probably not allow total ordering, but it will be able to more accurately solve the original task.
 I also have a feeling that it won't be total for the subset of a more global problem as well (only ordering expressions that match the same string, and thus have intersecting language).
-Some say that total ordering of regular languages cannot be defined.
+Some say that total ordering of regular languages cannot be defined, related to how languages can contain the other, partially intersect or not intersect at all.

 ## solution D